john-itcsolutions/cheirrs/README.md

 <img src="./Screenshot from 2021-06-16 18-14-22.png">

-     Note that we have actually found it impossible to sustain a kubeflow controller on the microk8s cloud at the same time as we are running the second controller on the localhost cloud referred to in the text below the kubeflow Manual (following).
+     Note that we have actually found it impossible to sustain a kubeflow controller on the microk8s cloud at the same time as we are running the second controller on the localhost cloud referred to in the text below the kubeflow Manual (ie our main Application on the 'betrieb' controller following the Kubeflow "manual").
 The host randomly reboots.
-     The latter cloud works alone, and, as it represents the more business-end of our business, we continue with no kubeflow.
-A singleton setup may work better with Kubeflow installed alone on a microk8s/localhost host.
 There is sufficient RAM onboard our host according to the system monitor, so at this stage the cause is unknown.
 There were less crashes after installing a Mechanical HDD, but still unsatisfactory.

-One possibility may be to employ a MAAS (Metal as a Service) installation as the basis for a dual-controller Desktop setup.
-Stay tuned.
+     The latter cloud running the 'betrieb' controller works alone, and, as it represents the more business-end of our business, we continue with an alternative kubflow arrangement.

+     An isolated setup for the kubeflow/juju/microk8s cloud works better with Kubeflow installed alone on a dual boot Ubuntu/Ubuntu system with one partition running a juju/microk8s host for a "kubeflow" model.

+     The second Linux (Ext4) filesystem partition runs the localhost/lxd/juju cloud with betrieb controller and "werk" model.
+The werk model runs the main backend Kubernetes Apps within an array of 2 identical virtual multipass machines (with only 1 operating at a time, designed for redundancy during development).

 _____________________________________________________________________________________